top of page

 Water Change

-Weekly perform a water change to vacuum dirt off the floor and remove 25% of the water.
+Once the cycle is established, weekly perform a water change to vacuum dirt off the floor and remove 25% of the water.
+The water change is important for keeping nitrates at a healthy level, 5-20ppm.
 For a 20 gallon tank, vacuum to fill one 5 gallon bucket.
 For a 40 gallon tank, vacuum to fill two 5 gallon buckets.
-Replace the water by adding 1 thread (1/4 teaspoon) of water conditioner and tap water to a 5 gallon bucket.
+Replace the water by adding 10 drops (1/4 teaspoon) of water conditioner and tap water to a 5 gallon bucket.
 We recommend Seachem Prime or Fritz Complete water conditioners.
-Water changes are very important.
-It is the single most effective way to prevent illness.
-Once an axolotl becomes very ill, it can difficult for them to recover.
-Prevention is the best treatment.

 Filter

 Hang on back filters are not preferred for axolotl tanks.
 They pour water into the tank which creates a current at the bottom.
-Axolotls are not swimmers and the constant movement is stressful.
+Axolotls are not busy swimmers and the constant movement is stressful.
 We recommend sponge filters.
-Clean the filter once or twice a month by placing it into a bucket of dirty aquarium water.
-Squeeze it 12-20 times to remove dirt.
+Clean the filter every 4-6 weeks by placing it into a bucket of dirty aquarium water.
+Squeeze the filter about 30 times to loosen and remove dirt.
 Don’t rinse with tap water, bacteria inside the filter is important to the cycle.

 Light